jjmccollum/open-cbgm/README.md

 ### MacOS

 The setup for MacOS is virtually identical to that of Linux.
-If you need to install autotools, it is recommended that you install the necessary packages with Homebrew (https://brew.sh/).
+If you want to install CMake from the command-line, it is recommended that you install the necessary packages with Homebrew (https://brew.sh/).
 If you are using Homebrew, simply enter the command

-    brew install autoconf automake
+    brew install cmake

 Then, from the open-cbgm directory, enter the following commands:

-    autoconf
-    ./configure
+    mkdir build
+    cd build
+    cmake ..
     make

-Once these commands have executed, you should have all of the executable scripts added to the open-cbgm directory.
+Once these commands have executed, you should have all of the executable scripts added to the open-cbgm/build/src directory.

 If graphviz is not installed on your system, then you can install it via the command